This page contains the complete documentation for pbqff as a single HTML

 The structure of each section below is the same.
 First, tables containing

-values for each of the supported programs on
+the default CMD values for each of the supported programs on

 that queue are shown, followed by example queue_template